-- Materials include direct (explicit) instruction, as well as opportunities for children to imitate adult writing. - Materials include opportunities for students to generate independent writing. - Materials include opportunities for group writing on shared experiences. - Materials include opportunities for illustration/drawing with detail, which transfers to writing. - Materials include opportunities to write in response to reading and make explicit the connection between reading and writing.
+- Materials include direct (explicit) instruction, as well as opportunities for children to imitate adult writing. - Materials include opportunities for modeled writing (Spanish only). - Materials include opportunities for students to generate independent writing. - Materials include opportunities for group writing on shared experiences. - Materials include opportunities for illustration/drawing with detail, which transfers to writing. - Materials include opportunities to write in response to reading and make explicit the connection between reading and writing.

-The materials include full lessons and a variety of experiences through which students can engage with writing.
+6.1 Materials & Score 6.1 Rationale 6.1 English IM Meets 4/4 The materials include full lessons and a variety of experiences through which students can engage with writing.
 Throughout the units, the materials provide guidance to the teacher with direct instruction.
 There are opportunities for students to imitate adult writing, opportunities for students to generate independent writing, opportunities for group writing on shared experiences, opportunities to create drawings with details that transfer to writing, and opportunities for writing in response to reading.
 Materials make connections between reading and writing.
+6.1 Spanish IM Verified The evidence from the English materials in this report can be verified in full within the translated Spanish materials.